AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ``Get First Value``
 --------------

 Returns the first value in the stream.
 If no values exist in the stream, null is returned.
+Get First Value also supports unit conversion of data via HTTP POST when the SdsType contains unit information.

 **Request**